 As investors, we can’t put our heads in the sand when it comes to personal finance.
 If you haven’t had a chance to do so, I encourage you to read through The Motley Fool’s entire series.

-If you are a financial advisor who wants to get clear about your value and how you provide it during scary markets, might I humbly suggest heading over to The Society of Real Financial Advisors where we share communication tips with financial advisors around the world.
-It represents some of my most valuable work, and I want as many advisors as possible to have access to it.
+If you are a financial advisor who wants to get clear about your value and how you provide it during scary markets, might I humbly suggest heading over to The Society of Advice.
+The Society represents some of my most valuable work, and I want as many advisors as possible to have access to it.